Sopwith Snipe: Postwar operations

-Following the Armistice with Germany that ended the First World War, Sopwith Snipes formed part of the British Army of Occupation, returning to the United Kingdom in August/September 1919, while Snipes replaced Camels in four home defence squadrons based in the United Kingdom.
-This force was quickly run down, however, and by the end of 1919, only a single squadron, No 80 was equipped with the Snipe.
+Following the Armistice with Germany that ended the First World War, Snipes formed part of the British Army of the Rhine, returning to the United Kingdom in August and September 1919, while Snipes replaced Camels in four home defence squadrons based in the United Kingdom.
+This force was quickly run down and by the end of 1919, only 80 Squadron was equipped with the Snipe.

-In 1919, the Snipe took part in the Allied intervention on the side of the White Russians during the Russian Civil War against the Bolsheviks, twelve Snipes being used by the RAF mission in north Russia.
+In 1919, the Snipe took part in the Allied intervention on the side of the White Russians during the Russian Civil War between the Bolsheviks and the counterrevolutionaries, twelve Snipes being used by the RAF mission in north Russia.
 At least one of the RAF Snipes was captured by the Bolsheviks and pressed into service.
+The Snipe of 25 Squadron and 56 Squadron were sent to Turkey during the Chanak Crisis in September 1922, flying demonstration flights over Constantinople to deter Turkish forces from attacking British forces in the Dardanelles.
+1 Squadron was moved to Iraq in 1922, flying ground attack missions against Kurdish forces led by Sheikh Mahmud Barzanji until the squadron was disbanded in November 1926.